wanze/TemplateEngineFactory/README.md

 * More information is available in the official [Documentation](DOCUMENTATION.md).

 > Version `2.x` of this module differs from the `1.x` version in many ways.
 Modules providing template engines _must_ be installed with Composer.
-Twig is currently the only template engine implemented for the `2.x` major version.
 Please take a look at the [update guide](DOCUMENTATION.md#updating-from-1x-to-2x), as the new version introduces backwards compatibility breaks.
 The `1.x` version of the module is available on the [1.x branch](https://github.com/wanze/TemplateEngineFactory/tree/1.x).

 ## Requirements